tensorbase/tensorbase/docs/CONTRIBUTING.md

 To address review comments, you should commit the changes to the same branch of the PR on your fork.

-### Style reference
+### Code Style

-Keeping a consistent style for code, code comments, commit messages, and pull requests is very important for a project like TensorBase.
-Now TensorBase uses the tool [*rustfmt*](/rustfmt.toml) to gate the coding style.
-If you are using IDE like vscode, the style is guanrateened automatically.
+Keeping a consistent style for sources is very important for an open source project like TensorBase.
+TensorBase now requires all contributors should run ```cargo fmt``` before commit.